 “Grimilde is the Whitesnow’s stepmother, Mufasa is the Simba’s dad.
 The collection is dedicated to the pleasure of reading.
 A king and his Queen live in a cottage not a castle, with a lot of flowers with human faces.
 The crowns are on simple chairs not thrones.
 All the things go out of the books and materialise.”

-You can browse a publication of Daniela’s collections below and view examples of art jewellery and miniatures on her Instagram and Facebook pages.
+You can view Daniela’s collections of art jewellery and miniatures on her Instagram and Facebook pages.

 Visitors to Sorrento will not fail to see examples of the traditional art of wood inlay (intarsia) in all kinds of products, from small souvenir items to intricate pieces of furniture.
 Examples on a grander scale can be seen on the main entrance and side doors of the Cathedral.
 These include work done in the 1990’s by local artisans, Guiseppe Rocco and Vincenzo Stinga.